-- 5.12 Before the firm accepts to provide a non-audit service to an entity relevant to the engagement, the engagement partner shall: - (a) identify and assess the significance of any related threats to the integrity or objectivity of the firm and covered persons, including whether independence would be compromised; and - (b) identify and assess the effectiveness of the available safeguards to eliminate the threats or reduce them to a level where independence would not be compromised; and - (c) consider whether it is probable that an objective, reasonable and informed third party, having regard to the threats and safeguards, would conclude that that the proposed non-audit service would not impair integrity or objectivity and compromise the independence of the firm or covered persons. - 5.13 When assessing the significance of threats to the integrity, objectivity and independence of the firm and covered persons, the engagement partner considers the following factors: - The likely relevance and impact of the non-audit service on the financial statements;
+- 5.12 Before the firm accepts to provide a non-audit service to an entity relevant to the engagement, the engagement partner shall: - (a) identify and assess the significance of any related threats to the integrity or objectivity of the firm and covered persons, including whether independence would be compromised; and - (b) identify and assess the effectiveness of the available safeguards to eliminate the threats or reduce them to a level where independence would not be compromised; and - (c) consider whether it is probable that an objective, reasonable and informed third party, having regard to the threats and safeguards, would conclude that that the proposed non-audit service would not impair integrity or objectivity and compromise the independence of the firm or covered persons. - 5.13 When assessing the significance of threats to the integrity, objectivity and independence of the firm and covered persons, the engagement partner considers the following factors: - the likely relevance and impact of the non-audit service on the financial statements; - the extent to which performance of the proposed non-audit service will involve the exercise of professional judgment; - the size of the non-audit service and the associated fee; - the basis on which the fee is to be calculated; - the staff who would be carrying out the non-audit service43;

-40 The UK Corporate Governance Code and Irish Annex requires audit committees to develop the company's policy on the engagement of the external auditor to supply non-audit services.
+42 The UK Corporate Governance Code and Irish Annex requires audit committees to develop the company's policy on the engagement of the external auditor to supply non-audit services.